DOCUMENT TSC-2026/B73 · BLOG POST 73 · ECOSYSTEM STRATEGY · REV. 01

 + + + + + + + +

-Know your numbers, measure them over twelve months, report gross and net both, and stop comparing yourself to an average that exists because most apps fail at this.
-If you want help reading whether your churn is seasonal noise or a real fit problem, send it through the inquiry form, and put your churn in context with the full economics chart while you are at it.
+Know your numbers.
+Measure them over twelve months.
+Report gross and net both.
+Stop comparing yourself to an average that exists because most apps fail at this.
+And if you want a second read on whether your churn is seasonal noise or a real fit problem, send it through the inquiry form and put your churn in context with the full economics chart while you are at it.

 Work with Taylor · Ecosystem Strategy